chartjs/chartjs-plugin-annotation/docs/guide/options.md

 | `'beforeDatasetsDraw'` | Occurs after drawing of axes, but before datasets
 | `'afterDatasetsDraw'` | Occurs after drawing of datasets but before items such as the tooltip
 | `'afterDraw'` | After other drawing is completed.

+Furthermore, the `drawTime` option can be set as number which represents the dataset index used to draw the annotation, before that dataset will be.

 ## Option Context